veronicadeleonh/veronicadeleonh.github.io/content/about/index.md

 My strength lies in blending design with code and strategy to turn ideas into seamless, human-centered experiences.
 I am passionate about problem-solving and collaborating with talented teams.

 <ul>
-    <li>What sets me apart is my ability to <strong>move fluidly between design and code</strong>, allowing me to collaborate closely with frontend teams and make a real impact on Design Systems.</li>
+    <li>What sets me apart is my ability to <strong>move between design and code</strong>, allowing me to have a better overview during the crafting process.</li>
-    <li>I love <strong>building with JavaScript, Python, and modern web technologies</strong> — especially when solving real, data-driven challenges.</li>
+    <li>I enjoy <strong>building with JavaScript, Python and AI tools</strong>, especially when solving real, data-driven challenges.</li>
     <li>I’ve contributed to rebuilding design teams by supporting hiring efforts and championing open collaboration and shared learning.</li>
 </ul>